Guide to Uptime Monitoring

 • Renewal confirmations

-• Auto-Pause Notifications: When monitoring is paused after extended downtime
+• Auto-Pause Notifications: When monitoring is paused after extended downtime of more than 7 days

 The system includes detailed error information to help diagnose problems: